evsynthacademy/report-findings/modules/Abstract/_posts/2001-01-08-check-yourself.md

 ## Check Yourself

 You might think researchers are extremely careful when they write their abstracts.
 Unfortunately, the data show there’s a lot of room for improvement.
 A range of researchers have taken a look at the quality of published abstracts, and they’ve found a lot of problems.
-According to that body of research:
+According to an analysis by Tom Lang in his book <i><a href = "https://www.acppress-ebooks.org/product/how-to-write-publish-present-in-health-sciences">How to Write, Publish, and Present in the Health Sciences</a></i>:

 As many as 80% of abstracts are missing key information on topics such as: